-Because these devices can be noisy, be sure you know where their use is permitted.
+Because these devices can be noisy, be sure you know where their use is not permitted by law.

 Caution.
 When your drive wheels have poor traction, the retarder may cause them to skid.
 Therefore, you should turn the retarder off whenever the road is wet, icy, or snow covered.